 Static or dynamic?#

 It has been a long time since almost everybody is creating dynamic websites.
 Most often, they are powered by some blog engine written in PHP like DotClear or WordPress.
 Infrequently, they are crafted with bare hands using one’s preferred language.
 Nowadays, hosting a dynamic website is pretty easy.
-There are a lot of cheap virtual servers solution that allow you to get a root access.
+There are a lot of cheap virtual servers solution that allows you to get root access.